Rite Aid seeks Chapter 11 bankruptcy protection as it deals with lawsuits and losses

 Rite Aid said MedImpact will serve as the “stalking horse bidder” in a court-supervised sale process.

-The drugstore chain also said it will continue to look at its stores and close underperforming locations.
+Rite Aid says it does not know yet which stores it will close, but it will make "every effort" to ensure that customers have access to health services either at another Rite Aid location or another nearby pharmacy.

-Jeffrey Stein, who heads a financial advisory firm, was appointed Rite Aid's CEO, replacing Elizabeth Burr, who was interim CEO and remains on Rite Aid's board.
+The company also said Sunday that Jeffrey Stein, who heads a financial advisory firm, was named CEO, replacing interim leader Elizabeth Burr, who remains on Rite Aid's board.
 She had replaced Heyward Donigan, who left in January.

+Rite Aid said Stein has experience working with companies that are undergoing financial restructuring.

 A few years ago, Rite Aid propped up its share price with a 1-for-20 reverse stock split that took more than a billion shares off the market.
 But the share price has slid for most of this year and tumbled back below $1 in August.
-The stock was at roughly 65 cents Monday morning.
+The stock last traded at roughly 65 cents.

 Earlier this month, Rite Aid notified the New York Stock Exchange that it was not in compliance with listing standards.
 During a grace period, the company’s stock continues to be listed and traded.